 Side Lunge

-The Side Lunge is a bodyweight or loaded lower-body movement where you step out to the side and sit into one hip while the opposite leg stays extended.
-The lateral setup shifts the load away from straight-ahead patterns, helping address side-to-side strength and movement gaps that aren’t challenged by standard lunges or squats.
+The Side Lunge is a lower-body movement where you step out to the side and sit into one hip while the opposite leg stays extended.
+This lateral setup shifts the load away from straight-ahead patterns, helping address side-to-side strength and movement gaps that standard lunges or squats do not challenge.
+The side lunge generates meaningful cruciate ligament forces that differ from forward lunges, making it a useful tool for building lateral knee resilience (Escamilla et al., 2010).

-The exercise primarily targets the inner thighs, glutes, and quads, with the outer hip and core working to stabilize the movement.
-Because one side is loaded while the other remains long, it places high demands on control, balance, and tension through the working leg without requiring heavy weight.
+The exercise primarily targets the adductors, glutes, and quads, with the outer hip and core working to stabilize the movement.
+Because one side is loaded while the other remains extended, it places high demands on control and balance through the working leg.
+Patellofemoral joint forces during lateral lunges are distributed differently than during forward lunges, which can be beneficial for those managing knee stress (Escamilla et al., 2008).

-Side Lunges fit well into strength, hypertrophy, and athletic training programs, especially for sports or activities involving lateral movement.
-They’re useful for building single-leg strength, improving movement options, and complementing more traditional lower-body lifts.
+Side Lunges fit well into strength, hypertrophy, and athletic training programs — especially for sports involving lateral movement.
+They build single-leg strength, improve movement variety, and complement more traditional lower-body lifts.
 Difficulty can be adjusted by changing depth, stance width, or adding load once control is consistent.

 - Stand with your feet hip-width apart, toes pointing forward, and arms at your sides, maintaining a neutral spine.